humbug/php-scoper/docs/configuration.md

 The PHP version provided is used to configure the underlying [PHP-Parser] Parser and Printer.
 This will not affect the PHP internal symbols used by PHP-Scoper but may affect what code can be parsed and how the code will be printed.

-If `null` or `''` (empty string) is given, then the host version will be used, i.e. executing it with PHP 8.4 will result in PHP 8.4 being used as the PHP version.
+If `null` or `''` (empty string) is given, then the host version will be used for the parser and 5.3 will be used for the printer.
+This allows PHP-Scoper to parse code with the current host version without breaking older code.
+As a result, one can parse a PHP 7.2 compatible code in PHP 8.3 without breaking the PHP 7.2 compatibility.
+Indeed, if the printer version is forced to a higher version, e.g. the host version 8.3, then the code may be reformated in a way that it will no longer be compatible with PHP 7.2 (e.g. nowdocs and heredocs).

 ### Output directory